 Types:

-Ecotourism can have a positive impact on our environment according to the following criteria :
+Ecotourism can have a positive impact on our environment if it adheres to the following criteria:

-- A part of the financial resources of the tourism sector contributes to the financing of nature conservation measures.
+4. Contributes part of the tourism sector's financial resources to nature conservation measures.

 5. What are the benefits of ecotourism holidays ?